lohmega/jamble/README.md

 # jamble
 Command line tool for interacting with the Lohmega BlueBerry logger over Bluetooth LE

-Should work on Linux, MacOS and Windows but not tested Windows.
+Tested on GNU/Linux, MacOS and Windows.

 install
 -------